 Lourdes is a town in the Midi-Pyrénées region of southwest France.
 It’s known worldwide for the Sanctuaries Notre-Dame de Lourdes, or the Domain, a major Catholic pilgrimage site.
 Every year, millions visit the Grotto of Massabielle where, in 1858, the Virgin Mary is said to have appeared to Bernadette Soubirous.

 The Dublin Diocese takes two pilgrimages to Lourdes each year.
 The pilgrimage in September is one of the biggest events in the Diocese calendar and is lead by the Archbishop.
 About 2,000 pilgrims travel from all over the Diocese.
 Of these, 180 are sick pilgrims staying at the Accueil Notre Dame which is ‘a place of welcome’ close to the Grotto and with many of the facilities of a modern hospital.
 Another 550 of the pilgrims are voluntary helpers, made up of nurses and doctors, male and female helpers, known as handmaids and brancardiers, and a team of chaplains.
 A further 200 young people assist as well in the care of the sick pilgrims and many of these are from secondary schools and colleges from around the Diocese.

 St Paul’s College once again joined the Pilgrimage to Lourdes this year.
-Four 6th Year students accompanied by Mr Close will mke the journey to Lourdes on Thursday the 7th of September to volunteer for the week until their return on Tues the 12th September.
+Four 6th Year students accompanied by Mr Close will make the journey to Lourdes, the 12th September.

 Students and staff raised funds though a series of car boot sales which were help over three bank holiday weekends during the past year.